I took an incredible two-week trip to Italy seven years ago.

 Experience is truly the best teacher.
 Experiences being overseas alone are more valuable than anything you could learn in school.

-Here are four reasons everyone should take at least one solo trip overseas in their lifetime.
+Here are four reasons everyone should travel solo overseas at least once in their lifetime.

 Meet New People